Fujifilm Film Simulation Samples

 G, for a green filter, produces pleasing skin tones in portraits

-For more examples of the Acros film simulation check this link to a travel post from Paris with black and white images only.
+For more examples of the Acros film simulation, check out this link to a travel post from Paris with only black-and-white images.

-I have another article about the Acros film simulation where I compare it to the Fujifilm Neopan Acros 100 II black and white negative film stock.
+I have another article about the Acros film simulation, comparing it to the Fujifilm Neopan Acros 100 II black-and-white negative film stock.
 Here is a link if you are interested:

 Velvia

-Velvia (VIVID) as Fujifilm names it on the camera equals vibrant reproduction, ideal for landscape and nature.
-I would agree with this statement but all film simulations can of course be used for a range of topics depending on your style and taste.
+Velvia (VIVID), as Fujifilm calls it on the camera, delivers vibrant reproduction, ideal for landscape and nature photography.
+I would agree with this statement, but all film simulations can, of course, be used for a range of topics depending on your style and taste.

-The slow ISO 50 film speed yielded sharp and larger-than-life saturated colors which were highly desirable.
-For my current travel photography, I use the Velvia film simulation all the time but will often lower the color saturation slightly.
+The slow ISO 50 film speed yielded sharp, larger-than-life, saturated colors, which were highly desirable.
+For my current travel photography, I use the Velvia film simulation all the time, but will often lower the color saturation slightly.

 The Fujichrome Velvia 50 film stock is still in high demand and quite expensive at $33.99 per roll, 36 frames.